May 23, 2020 Why HVAC/R Professionals Choose UV Resources UV-C Systems?

 UV Resources Values Practicality Over “Fluff”

-UV Resources doesn’t develop products and product upgrades for the sake of developing them.
-Rather, we strive for practical solutions to real problems that installers and engineers face in their facilities on a day-to-day basis.
+UV Resources doesn’t develop products; we overcome problems.
+We strive for practical solutions to real problems that installers and engineers face in their facilities daily.

-- Recognizing the need for safety, UV Resources uses EncapsuLamp™ FEP (Teflon®) coating technology on its UV-C lamps to protect the system, space, and installer from the residues of a broken lamp such as inert gas, mercury and glass.
-UV Resources has introduced a prewired, 24-volt safety controller that automatically de-energizes a UV-C system when HVAC/R doors or access panels are opened.
+- Recognizing the need for safety, UV Resources uses EncapsuLamp™ FEP (Teflon®) coating technology on its UV-C lamps to protect the system, space, and installer from the residues of a broken lamp such as inert gas, mercury, and glass.
+UV Resources has introduced a prewired, 24-volt safety controller that automatically de-energizes a UV-C system when opening HVAC/R doors or access panels.

-- Developing installer-friendly features on UV-C lamps is a priority for UV Resources.
-LampClamp™ technology allows lamps to be affixed most anywhere while compressing the lamp plug and socket together to fully protect the connection from moisture or direct water.
-Complementing this are LampHolsters™ that allow UV-C lamps to simply “slip-in” and click in place, so that they overlap one another.
+- Developing installer-friendly features on UV-C lamps are a priority for UV Resources.
+LampClamp™ technology allows lamps to be affixed almost anywhere while compressing the lamp plug and socket together to fully protect the connection from moisture or direct water.
+Complementing this are LampHolsters™ that allow UV-C lamps to simply “slip-in” and click in place so that they overlap one another.

-- Monitoring lamp and ballast performance is critical to maintaining UV-C’s energy-saving benefits but can be a hassle when multiple units are involved.
-CU2™ technology provides both a visual and signal method of verifying lamp and ballast on-off operation.
-If either a lamp and/or ballast cease to function, the facility engineer is alerted—eliminating the need for individual unit monitoring, and saving labor on applications with multiple AHUs.
+- Monitoring lamp and ballast performance are critical to maintaining UV-C’s energy-saving benefits but can be a hassle when multiple units are involved.
+CU2™ technology provides a visual and signal method of verifying lamp and ballast on-off operation.
+Suppose either a lamp and/or ballast cease to function.
+In that case, the facility engineer is alerted to eliminate the need for individual unit monitoring and save labor on applications with multiple AHUs.